oddbird/oddsite/content/index.rst

   We've written the books,
   contributed to the languages,
   and built the tools for other developers.
-  *We don't just follow best-practice, we help define it.*
+  *We don't just follow best-practice – we help define it.*

   .. _Miriam: /birds/#bird-miriam